 The Committee received submission and briefings from the following Entities.

 - Department of Energy

 - Fijian Competition and Consumer Commissions and;

-- Energy Fiji Limited.
+- Energy Fiji Limited

-Finally, the Committee put forth recommendations based on the discussions with stakeholders and from the content of the Annual report.
+At the conclusion of the review, the Committee put forth Findings and Recommendations based on the discussions with stakeholders and from the content of the Annual report.